Web Based EMR

 RevenueXL's flagship product PrognoCIS incorporates the latest cloud based technology.
 It is a comprehensive SaaS based Electronic Medical Records Software (SaaS EMR) which provides medical practices with a full suite of essential features, making it easy for practices to store, create, share and track digital patient data.
 Practices looking to improve productivity and efficiency will appreciate the following benefits that PrognoCIS, our web based EMR software, offers.

-Is our PrognoCIS EHR a Fully Certified Cloud-based EHR?
+PrognoCIS EHR is a Fully Certified Cloud-based EHR

-PrognoCIS is Stage 2 Meaningful Use & ICD-10 Certified.
+PrognoCIS is a MACRA Certified EHR.
 One of the most affordable SaaS based EHR Software, PrognoCIS is not only CCHIT Certified (which means our software has been inspected for security, privacy interoperability and comprehensive functionality and it meets or exceeds any Federal standards applicable to cloud based EHR technology), it is also ONC-ATCB certified.
 This certification signifies that PrognoCIS EMR technology meets the standard definition of "certified EMR or EHR technology".

 Will Web Based EMR Reduce Deployment Costs?